oracle/pgql-lang/pages/pgql-1.3-spec.md

 ## CREATE PROPERTY GRAPH

-The `CREATE PROPERTY GRAPH` statement starts with a graph name and is followed by an optional set of vertex table and an optional set of edge tables.
+The `CREATE PROPERTY GRAPH` statement starts with a graph name and is followed by an optional set of vertex tables and an optional set of edge tables.

 The syntax is: